Table of Contents

 Public water purification

-There are countries that purify water for public consumption.
+Some countries purify water for public consumption.
 The various methods utilized to do so are:

 Coagulation and flocculation